Read This BEFORE Hiring Your Next Health Coach Or Personal Trainer

-Comparing a pro athlete or movie star to a busy CEO or a stay at home mum with kids to look after, who often simply doesn’t have ANY time to hit the gym, to meal prep, to go to the sauna, is not comparing like for like.
+So comparing a pro athlete, movie star or even an Instagram influencer to a busy CEO or a stay at home mum with kids to look after, who often simply doesn’t have ANY time to hit the gym, to meal prep, to go to the sauna, is not comparing like for like.

 - When life gets in the way and your time is reduced to zero.

 - When you simply don’t have the time to think about preparing another healthy meal,.

 - When you don’t have time to go to the gym.

 - When you don’t have the time to spend hours at the masseuse.